AP US History Score Calculator

 Score 5: Extremely Well Qualified

-A score of 5 indicates mastery of AP US History content.
-Most colleges grant college credit and advanced placement for a score of 5.
-This score demonstrates exceptional understanding of American history and strong analytical skills.
+A score of 5 indicates complete mastery of AP US History content.
+Most public and private colleges in the United States grant college credit and advanced placement for a score of 5.
+This score demonstrates exceptional historical analysis and critical thinking skills.

 Score 4: Well Qualified

 A score of 4 shows strong performance on the AP exam.
 Many colleges grant college credit and advanced placement for this score.
-You have demonstrated solid understanding of the material and good exam-taking skills.
+You have demonstrated solid understanding of historical themes and good essay-writing skills.

 Score 3: Qualified